xbeat/Machine-Learning/README.md

 Reinforcement Learning (RL) is a type of machine learning where an agent learns to make decisions by interacting with an environment.
 The agent receives rewards or penalties based on its actions, aiming to maximize cumulative rewards over time.
 RL is inspired by behavioral psychology and has applications in various fields, from robotics to game playing.

+## Techniques for Fine-Tuning Large Language Models

+Implementing LoRA from Scratch

+Low-Rank Adaptation (LoRA) reduces the number of trainable parameters by decomposing weight matrices into low-rank approximations.
+This implementation demonstrates the core mathematics behind LoRA using NumPy, focusing on the fundamental matrix operations and rank decomposition.

 ## Python Error Handling LBYL vs EAFP Approaches

 Understanding LBYL vs EAFP Programming Paradigms